MAZterXP/testwolf/README.md

 1.32 RC (2021-10-03)
 --------------------
-- Achieved savegame compatibility between the modern-controls and MPU-only versions (and even savegame compatibility between registered and commercial Wolf3D when using wolfdosmpu!), but this entails breaking savegame compatibility with previous versions of wolfdosmpu one last time.
+- Achieved savegame compatibility between the modern-controls and MPU-only versions (and even savegame compatibility between registered and commercial wolfdosmpu!), but this entails breaking savegame compatibility with previous versions of wolfdosmpu one last time.
 Hope you'll forgive me for this.
 - Added cmd scripts for verifying MAP files to ensure that the DATASEG layout is preserved.
 (These cmd scripts uses unix commands internally -- unxutils or equivalent must be installed on your system.)
 - Fixed a memory issue with the SoD God Mode cheat (Tab+G+F10).
 In turn, the same code was applied to the completion stats display, eliminating flickering when it is being used.